kcrwfrd/kcrwfrd.github.io/source/resume/index.markdown

 __Lead Front-End Web Developer__, January 2012 - October 2013
 __Front-End Web Developer__, June 2011 - December 2011

 Lead a team of developers, working together to develop tools and processes to rapidly develop websites for our clients.
-Everyday technology used included PHP, HTML5, CSS3, SASS/Compass, Javascript, jQuery, Git, and (sigh) Wordpress.
+Everyday technology used included PHP, HTML5, CSS3, SASS/Compass, Javascript, jQuery, Git, and Wordpress.

 #### Accomplishments
 * Designed and developed tools for the automation of project initialization